DOVER KENT ARCHIVES

 Local knowledge and photographs needed to help assist me with this project.

-On Monday, a gentleman and lady, on the road from Rye to Romney, and a gig, stopped at the "Woolpack Inn," Brookland, to give the horse some water, when, very imprudently suffering the blinkers to be taken off, the horse took fright, and ran away at full speed.
-The lady and gentlemen were both thrown from the carriage, and taking up with their ribs broken, and in other respects very materially hurt.
+On Monday se'nnight a gentleman and lady, on the road from Rye to Romney, in a gig stopped at the "Woolpack Inn," Brookland, to give the horse some water, when very imprudently suffering the blinkers to be taken off, the horse took fright, and ran away at full speed.
+The lady and gentleman were both thrown from the carriage, and taken up with their ribs broken, and in other respects very materially hurt.
+The frequency of accidents occasioned by causes similar to the above we should have thought, would have operated as cautions to deter travellers in single horse chaises from suffering ostlers and others, on any occasion whatever, to take the blinkers from the animals drawing their carriages.

 Kentish Gazette 11 June 1819.